 Shaka Smart finally has a roster that is built to compete under his style of play.
 Mo Bamba is the longest basketball player in the country (including the NBA), with limitless potential.
-His rim protection will allow the Longhorn guards to press up on ball-handlers without fearing a blow-by.
-Sophomore Andrew Jones (11.4 ppg, 3.5 apg) would have been drafted, but he solidifies a jet quick backcourt with freshman Matt Coleman.
+His rim protection will allow the Longhorn guards to press ball-handlers without fearing a blow-by.
+Sophomore Andrew Jones (11.4 ppg, 3.5 apg) would have been drafted, but he solidifies a jet-quick backcourt with freshman Matt Coleman.
 Tulane transfer Dylan Osetkowski is the perfect big to anchor a rabid defense, with the toughness and energy to chase exhaust opposing bigs.
 The stage is set for a big turnaround at Texas.

 24. Saint Mary’s